 Keeping a professional lab notebook is a requirement of the course.
 If maintained properly, lab notebooks serve as an official and legal record of the development of the intellectual property related to your project.
 It also serves as a way to document and track changes to your design, results of all tests performed, and the effort you have put into your project.
 A well-kept notebook will simplify writing of all required documentation for this course (design review, final paper, etc) as all of the information in those documents should already exist in your notebook.
 Finally, keeping a notebook is simply good engineering practice and likely will be required by future employers, so it is a good idea to get in the habit of maintaining one now.

 Any notebook with permanent bindings designed for laboratory record keeping is acceptable.
-Those with pre-numbered pages are preferred.
+Those with pre-numbered pages are required.
 Ideally, it should have graph rulings on alternate pages, or else quarter-inch square grid on all pages.
 We will not accept normal spiral-bound notebooks, as these are not permissible in court since pages can be easily replaced.
 While most of you probably won't be taking your design to court, we want to teach you to get into the habit of keeping legally acceptable records.
 Some of you may decide you do want to patent your project, so it will be very beneficial to have given yourself the legal advantage from the start.

 Notebook entries:Each complete entry should include:

 - Brief statement of objectives for that session

 The record will include equations, diagrams, and figures.
 These should be numbered for reference in the narrative portion of the book.
 Written entries and equations should appear on the right-hand page of each pair.
 Drawn figures, diagrams, and photocopies extracted from published sources should be placed on the left-hand side, which is graph-ruled.
 All separate documents should be permanently attached to the notebook.
 All hand-written entries must be made in pen.